overwolf/overwolf.github.io/docs/topics/login-with-overwolf.md

 The login form is hosted on the OW servers.
 That means you should implement only a "Login with Overwolf" button on your website.
 The actual login is done using a login form on our site, as we currently do not offer client SDK that supports API-based authentication.

-The login button should open the OW login page (https://accounts.overwolf.com/oauth2/), hosted on the OW servers, in a new browser tab or a popup window.
+The login button should open the OW login page (fulll details on [step 1](#1-engage-the-sso-flow)) hosted on the OW servers, in a new browser tab or a popup window.

 Once the login is done, the user is redirected to a pre-defined redirect_URI hosted on your servers.